 More importantly, space also implies space to rest and the ability to try several times to get a job, space to do so that therethrough is provided given no more intrusion or stalking would occur.
 Meanwhile, until the Swedish authorities apprehends the stalker, and pays out enough money to cover a full month's rent lesser than the sum of daily payments to a hostel, I live in shared spaces.
 It's also nice to have some international company of course, but it can never be compared to having your own home.
 How this even can be questioned, is the biggest question of all to me, who loves having a home and garden to tend to, which everybody who knows me, know.

 Making shared spaces into something positive, can only be done by choice and with serendipities.
 It's about making room to invite, and to be invited with respect for the space.
-I remember Jesse from Minnesota and I talking about this already in 2004 and 2005 in Honolulu when we happened to share a hostel room and how we both were comfortable with each other, since we both look at space the same.
-In his case, he shared he had social phobia.
+I remember how Jesse from Minnesota and I were talking about this in 2004 and 2005 in Honolulu when we happened to share a hostel room and how we both were comfortable with each other since we both look at space the same.
+In his case, he shared about his social phobia.
 In my case, I just get angry and irritated without my privacy, my space to rest, reflect and regroup.
 And to practice and prepare!
-Both being able to be silent is a good measure.
+Which he always respected.
+Both being able to be silent is a good standard.

 The same applies online.
 Space also implies time.
 To enable the space to chat, is to have time to.
 Which I often don't, especially when there is no interest or gain for me, even becoming lesser meeting of my needs.
 Therefore it is time we sell and buy.
 Time to create space.